-Our goal is to obtain a rigorous description of the structural biology of this type of RNA editing to improve our understanding of its evolutionary basis, clarify the relationship between this type of RNA editing and other types of RNA editing, and to provide a structural basis of the design of better drugs to fight infections with trypanosomes which threaten 600 million people worldwide.
+Our goal is to obtain a rigorous description of the structural biology of this type of RNA editing to improve our understanding of its evolutionary basis, clarify the relationship between this type of RNA editing and other types of RNA editing, and provide a structural basis of the design of better drugs to fight infections with trypanosomes which threaten 600 million people worldwide.
 We are particularly interested in developing drugs that target the RNA of this system.

-We have also determined the crystal structures of nine protein-drug complexes relavant to influenza and several cancers in collaboration with collegues at OUSHC (with Drs Gillian Air, Marie Hanigan, and Jie Wu), one crystal structure of an unusal RNA with colleagues at the University of Oklahoma in Norman (with Dr. Susan Schroeder), and two forms of a glycoprotein by small angle X-ray scattering with Dr. Chris West at OUHSC.
-We have also done molecular modeling of cell death realted proteins to plan and interpret biochemical experiments (Dr. Jialing Lin).
-Find these publications via the links to PubMed or Google Schloar.
+We have also determined the crystal structures of twelve protein-drug complexes relevant to influenza and several cancers in collaboration with colleagues at OUSHC (with Drs Gillian Air, Marie Hanigan, Jie Wu, and C. V. Rao), one crystal structure of an unusual RNA with colleagues at the University of Oklahoma in Norman (with Dr. Susan Schroeder), and two forms of a glycoprotein by small-angle X-ray scattering with Dr. Chris West at OUHSC.
+We have also done molecular modeling of cell death-related proteins to plan and interpret biochemical experiments (Dr. Jialing Lin).
+Find these publications via the links to PubMed and Google Scholar.

-(*corresponding author, ^co-corresponding authord, lab member, pdb codes from structures determined in my lab):
+(lab member, rotation student, *corresponding author, ^co-corresponding author, pdb codes from structures determined in my lab):